orzklv/web/content/blog/static-flake/index.md

 }
 ```

-Now, nix knows where to get the source code, but still it has no idea what to do with them.
-Therefore, the next thing is going to be explaining what to do with them:
+Now, nix knows where to get the source code from, but still it has no idea what to do with it.
+Therefore, the next thing is going to be explaining what to do with it:

 ```nix, hl_lines=10-13
 {